elotroalex/chiens/_texts/translation.md

 [89]({{site.baseurl}}/chiens/p089.html){:.pagetitle}

-*(At this moment, a vision: in a tropical field, the innenarrable silhouette of The Great Prohibitor trembles and convulses.
+*(At this moment, a vision: in a tropical field, the innenarrable silhouette of The Great Prohibiter trembles and convulses.
 The Herald, "his mouth," is lying under a tree.
 He's snoring.)*

-- {:.sp} The Great Prohibitor.
+- {:.sp} The Great Prohibiter.

 - {: .pr} Come on.
 Come on; wake up you rude, stupid and sleepy being, the mouth which my wretched destiny imposes on me.
 - My mouth